juergenweb/FrontendForms/README.md

 In most cases forms are used to send data via emails (fe a simple contact form).
 ProcessWire is shipped with the WireMail class to send emails.
-Unfortunately this class does not support the usage of stylish HTML email templates by default, so I have decided to enhance this class with a new method to simply choose an email template, which is stored inside the email_templates folder.
+Unfortunately this class does not support the usage of stylish HTML email templates by default, so I decided to enhance this class with a new method to simply choose an email template, which is stored inside the email_templates folder of this module.

 ### New method mailTemplate()
 First you need to know, that inside the email_templates folder you will find HTML files with various names (fe template_1.html, template_2.html,...).
 These files are the one you can use as the parameter within the brackets of this method:
-You can find a select list of all existing email templates files inside the module configuration page too.
+You can find a input select containing all existing email templates files inside the module configuration page too, where you can set an email template globally.

+If you want to overwrite the global setting for the template on per form base you have to use this mailTemplate() method.
+Otherwise the global settings will be used.
+So, the usage of this method is optional.

 ```php
 $mail = new WireMail();
 $mail->mailTemplate('template_1.html'); // this adds the template with the file template_1.html to the email
 ```
-These files are email templates, and they contain placeholder for your content.
+Every template file contains placeholders for your content.
-F.e. the text of the subject will be rendered inside the placeholder [[SUBJECTVALUE]], the text of the body inside the placeholder [[SUBJECTVALUE]].
+F.e. the text of the subject will be rendered inside the placeholder [[SUBJECTVALUE]], the text of the body inside the placeholder [[BODY]].
 I have decided to use the double square brackets syntax, because this syntax is also used in the Hanna code module.
 It is recommended to take a look at the email templates which are shipped with this module.
 You can take them as an example on how to write your own email templates (or download free templates from the internet and add the placeholders